nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

 - You will learn about "release" forms
 - You will learn about "provenance"
 - You will learn about "changing licenses"

+**License Types**
+- Licenses for code
+- Licenses for text / documentation
+- Licenses for artwork / design / video
+- Licenses for fonts

 ### Requirements
 - You must speak English proficiently